Mike’s Top Ten of 1935

 Ruggles of Red Gap

-11-20: The 39 Steps, The Call of the Wild, Captain Blood, The Gilded Lily, The Good Fairy, The Little Colonel, Magnificent Obsession, She Married Her Boss, Triumph of the Will, The Whole Town’s Talking
+11-20: The 39 Steps, The Call of the Wild, The Gilded Lily, The Good Fairy, Hands Across the Table, The Little Colonel, Magnificent Obsession, She Married Her Boss, Triumph of the Will, The Whole Town’s Talking

 Tier two: Annie Oakley, Barbary Coast, Becky Sharp, China Seas, G Men, If Only You Could Cook, Peter Ibbetson, Roberta, Steamboat Round the Bend, Whipsaw